World reaction to the storming of the US Capitol

 “In a democracy, the losing party must actually acknowledge its electoral defeat, admit it and contribute to a peaceful transfer of power to others.” — Norwegian Prime Minister Erna Solberg.

 “We must call this out for what it is: a deliberate assault on Democracy by a sitting President & his supporters, attempting to overturn a free & fair election!
-The world is watching! ” Irish Foreign Minister Simon Coveney.
+The world is watching!” — Irish Foreign Minister Simon Coveney.

 “The scenes we saw are the result of lies and yet more lies, of division and contempt for democracy, of hatred and rabble-rousing, including from the very highest level.
 This is a historic turning point for the United States, and it is an attack on liberal democracy as a whole.
 But I am sure that American democracy is stronger than this hatred.” — German President Frank-Walter Steinmeier.